aaronparker/aaronparker.github.io/_posts/2007-03-11-uninstalling-adobe-reader.md

 ### Adobe Reader 7.0.9

 For Adobe Reader 7 here is the uninstall registry key: _HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{AC76BA86-7AD7-1033-7B44-A70900000002}_.
 This is similar to version 6, but with this version you can see that the GUID contains the application version (A709).
 So if you have other versions of Reader 7 installed you should be able change the GUID to match the version number.
-Here&#8217;s the uninstall command:
+Here's the uninstall command:

 [code]MSIEXEC /UNINSTALL {AC76BA86-7AD7-1033-7B44-A70900000002} REBOOT=SUPRESS /QB- [/code]

 ### Adobe Reader 8.0

-If you&#8217;re already looking to uninstall Reader 8, here&#8217;s the uninstall key: _HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{AC76BA86-7AD7-1033-7B44-A80000000002}_.
+If you're already looking to uninstall Reader 8, here's the uninstall key: _HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\{AC76BA86-7AD7-1033-7B44-A80000000002}_.
 Just like version 7 the application version is included in the GUID and should be updated as we see point releases for this version.

 [code]MSIEXEC /UNINSTALL {AC76BA86-7AD7-1033-7B44-A80000000002} REBOOT=SUPRESS /QB- [/code]